merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 <span class="extra-info-header">Summary</span>

-**The purpose of this page** is to provide access to our bioinfromatics workflow that generated the results for our study titled "**Assemblies of long-read metagenomes suffer from diverse forms of errors**" by Trigodet et al.
+**The purpose of this page** is to provide access to our bioinformatics workflow that generated the results for our study titled "**Assemblies of long-read metagenomes suffer from diverse forms of errors**" by Trigodet et al.

-In addition to providing a level of transparency to clarify our findings, we are hoping that the workflow implemented on this page can be used to include additional assemblers or datasets to advance these benchmkarks.
+In addition to providing a level of transparency to clarify our findings, we are hoping that the workflow implemented on this page can be used to include additional assemblers or datasets to advance these benchmarks.

 We will soon update this page with DOIs to reproducible and intermediate data products, and a link to the pre-print of the study.